 We got our hands on one of the $3500 Bioloid Expert Kits and took it for a gentle test ride.
 This post goes over some of the notable features as well as some of the drawbacks.
-We’re also giving it away as a promotion for the new inventors section of our website.
-Here are the contest rules.

 The Bioloid kit by Robotis offers an impressive combination of hardware and software to create robots that put the quite capable NXT platform to shame.
 I had the opportunity to play with the $3500 Expert Kit for a few days.
 I barely scratched the surface on the hardware and software capabilities of this kit.